Joseph Saunders (engraver): Career

 In 1818 he took a sabbatical for health reasons and travelled to Italy with his assistant, Antoni Pilecki.
-He stayed in Florence and Pisa as guest of the exiled Polish statesman, Michał Ogiński.
+He stayed in Florence and Pisa as guest of the exiled Polish statesman, Michał Kleofas Ogiński.
 While in Tuscany, he produced prints after Antonio Canova, and works by Bertel Thorwaldsen and Vittorio Alfieri.
-In 1821 he retired from his university position, where he was succeeded by Jan Rustem, and from 1822 lived for two years in Odessa.
+In 1821 he retired from his university position, where he was succeeded by Jan Rustem, and from 1822 lived for two years in Odesa.
 Thereafter he went back to Florence.
 Upon learning of his son's death in 1839, he returned to Wilno.
 He himself died many years later in the winter of 1853–4 according to an inscription found on a gravestone in the former Basilian cemetery in Kremenets.
 Although the date is 1 January 1854, some sources state he died on 30 December 1853.
 More generally his death is dated 1845.

 Personal life

 Saunders married Antonina Zofia Reichel, the daughter of another engraver, Jan Jakub Reichel.
 They had three surviving children.
 Their son, William, was born in London on 24 April 1794 and died on 10 August 1839 in Wilno.
-He had been a high ranking state official in Vilna Voivodeship.
-There were two daughters, Antonina Sarah (b.1808) who married count Leon Krasicki, and Julia (b.1809).
+He had been a high ranking state official in Wilno Voivodeship.
+There were two daughters, Antonina Sarah (b.
+1808) who married count Leon Krasicki, and Julia (b.
+1809).